jdbeightol/includer/includes/install.md

 pre-process
 ```

-If it tells you that you messed up the command, it's working.
+If it tells you that you are missing an argument then the command is working.